Homemade Limoncello Recipe (DIY)

 Remove the Limoncello from the freezer, and pour a small amount into a cordial glass.
 Sip and let the bright lemon flavor transport you to a warm, sunny place -- even on the coldest of Midwestern days!

 Limoncello traditionally does not contain vanilla beans.
-However, our Tahitian vanilla beans bring a sweet, fruity flavor to this traditional recipe.
+However, our Tahitian vanilla beans bring a sweet, fruity flavor to this traditional homemade limoncello drink recipe with vodka.
 Tahitian vanilla beans grow in two areas of the world.
 The major differences between Tahiti vanilla and Papua New Guinea (PNG) vanilla is the size.
 These beans are enormous!
 These vanilla beans are 2-3 times as plump as other varieties and therefore contain significantly more caviar inside of the bean.
 Vanilla from Tahiti is Beanilla's favorite!

 Why are these vanilla beans more expensive than other varieties?
 First and foremost, their size and caviar content mean each Tahitian vanilla bean is at least twice the size of other vanilla beans.